Shape Arts: Activities

 Shape Arts arranges exhibitions, awards bursaries to promising disabled artists and provides training in media and marketing skills.
 From December 2012 - Spring 2013, a pop-up exhibition entitled 'Shape in the City' was presented in the centre of the City of London.
 Shape had a temporary exhibition space for two years at Westfield Stratford City from 2012 - 2014.

+In 2024, Shape Arts exhibited Crip Arte Spazio: The DAM in Venice at CREA during the Venice Biennale with funding from Arts Council England and the British Council.
+The exhibition was inspired by the Diaspora Pavilion that featured artists from diasporic backgrounds from the UK, and featured work by eight disabled artists and the photography archive of Keith Armstrong.
+Joe Turnbull describes the exhibition: "The show very much tells the story of how the Disability Arts Movement contributed to the UK’s disability human rights struggle, culminating in the Disability Discrimination Act 1995, which enshrined several rights for disabled people in law."